jtpaulo/jtpaulo.github.io/_pages/supervision.md

 **2023** - Alexandre Miranda.
 Realistic Assesment of Failures in the SPDK Platform.
 Co-advised with Ricardo Macedo.

 **2022** - João Azevedo.
-Realistic Fault Assessment for Distributed Storage Systems.
+LazyFS: A file system for assessing applications data durability.
 Co-advised with Ricardo Macedo.

 **2022** - Marco Dantas.
 Accelerating Deep Learning Training on High-Performance Computing with Storage Tiering.
 Co-advised with Rui Oliveira and Ricardo Macedo.